General mixed lattices: Introduction

 \section{Introduction}

 We first give a short overview of the subject.
 All the terminology and concepts mentioned in the introduction will be given a more detailed explanation in Section \ref{sec:sec2}.

-The development of the theory of algebraic mixed lattice structures started with the work of Arsove and Leutwiler on mixed lattice semigroups \cite{ars3, ars4, ars}, and was later continued by Eriksson-Bique on mixed lattice groups \cite{eri1, eri}.
-More recently, a systematic study of mixed lattice groups and vector spaces has been undertaken in \cite{jj1, jj2, jj3}.
-Algebraic mixed lattice structures appear, for example, in potential theory, analysis, algebra, probability theory and convex analysis and its applications (see examples in \cite {jj1, jj4}).
-Moreover, in functional analysis, mixed lattice spaces provide a natural setting for the study of asymmetric norms and the related topologies \cite{jj3}.
+The development of the theory of algebraic mixed lattice structures started with the work of Arsove and Leutwiler on mixed lattice semigroups \cite{ars3}, \cite{ars4}, \cite{ars}, and was later continued by Eriksson-Bique on mixed lattice groups \cite{eri1}, \cite{eri}.
+More recently, a systematic study of mixed lattice groups and vector spaces has been undertaken in \cite{jj1}, \cite{jj2}, \cite{jj3}.
+Algebraic mixed lattice structures appear in many branches of mathematics.
+Historically, mixed lattice structures arose from potential theory, where the set of superharmonic functions defined on some region in $\R^n$ forms a mixed lattice semigroup.
+Some other important examples of mixed lattice structures include the set of functions of bounded variation, and the set of functions that can be written as a difference of two concave positive functions \cite{ars}.
+Cone projections play an important role in convex analysis and its applications to optimization problems, and the author has shown in \cite{jj4} that the cone projection problem can be given an abstract formulation based on a mixed lattice structure on a vector space.
+Moreover, in functional analysis, mixed lattice vector spaces provide a natural setting for the study of asymmetric norms and the related topologies \cite{jj3}.
+In the present paper, we give additional examples from algebra and the theory of divisibility (see Examples \ref{esim1} and \ref{multiplicative}).
+Other examples of algebraic mixed lattice structures can be found in \cite{jj1}.

-The theory developed in the articles cited above is a generalization of the theory of vector lattices (for which we refer to \cite{lux}).
+The theory developed in the articles cited above is a generalization of the theory of vector lattices and lattice ordered groups (for which we refer to \cite{lux} and \cite{birk}).
 This generalization is based on the idea of starting with a partially ordered structure (such as a group or a vector space) and introducing a second partial ordering, resulting in a more general ordered structure in which the two partial orderings are mixed.
 A similar generalization of lattice theory can be obtained by studying the mixed lattice order structure in its own right, without assuming any underlying algebraic structure.
 This will be the topic of the next section, where we study the basic properties of mixed lattices which are similar to the general properties of lattices.
-In this context, we also give an elementary proof of an important result in the theory of algebraic mixed lattice structures (Theorem \ref{main}).
+These include the one-sided associative and distributive laws.
+These properties are known in mixed lattice semigroups and groups but here we show that they are in fact equivalent (Theorem \ref{main1}).
+These results are of particular importance because a great deal of the theory of mixed lattice vector spaces depend on properties of Theorem \ref{main}(a) and Theorem \ref{main1}(a).
+For more on these developments, see \cite{jj2}.